 Wide eyed, shorter than four feet, and five-years-old.

 Jinghua stood there for a long time, and this impossible boy looked back at her.
 And then, very quietly, he said ‘I’ve had an accident with Ellen’.

 She said ‘give that letter to me Sam, right now’, but I couldn’t make myself do it.
 I couldn’t let go, and then, it was like.
 I knew what it said.
-I hadn’t opened it.
-I hadn’t even turned it over to look at the seal but I knew it was there.
+I hadn’t opened it, I hadn’t even turned it over to look at the seal but I knew what was written there.